Canonical integral models for Shimura varieties of toral type

-The formation of integral local Shimura varieties is functorial in the following sense: let $(G,b,\mu) \to (G',b',\mu')$ be a morphism of local Shimura data, and suppose the map $G \to G'$ extends to $\cG \to \cG'$.
+The formation of integral local Shimura varieties is functorial.
+Indeed, let $(G,b,\mu) \to (G',b',\mu')$ be a morphism of local Shimura data, and suppose the map $G \to G'$ extends to $\cG \to \cG'$.
 Then we obtain a morphism of integral local Shimura varieties

 given on points by pushing forward shtukas along $\cG \to \cG'$.
 Moreover, the morphism $\rho$ has the following property.
 Suppose $\sP^\univ$ and $(\sP')^{\univ}$ are the universal shtukas over $\cM^\textup{int}_{\cG,b,\mu}$ and $\cM^\textup{int}_{\cG,b,\mu}$, respectively.
 Then